 The fight against COVID-19 in figures

-- A €750 billion recovery plan, including €40 billion for France
+- A €750 billion recovery plan, including nearly €40 billion for France, aiming to support the economies of Member States

-- €40 billion from the European Investment Bank to support middle-market companies and SMEs (small and medium-sized enterprises).
+- €40 billion from the European Investment Bank to support SMEs and mid-caps.

 No country can overcome this crisis alone and solidarity must remain our guiding principle, both now and after the epidemic.
-European coordination mechanisms, pooling of information, best practice and crisis management mechanisms have been activated to support the Ministers in charge of the sectors affected by the crisis.
-These have involved committees of experts, notably from the health sector (France is represented on the Health Security Committee by the Ministry of Solidarity and Health).
+European mechanisms for coordination, the sharing of information and best practices, and crisis management have been activated to support the ministries responsible for the sectors affected by the crisis.
+They involve committees of experts, particularly from the health sector (France is represented on the Health Security Committee by the Ministry of Solidarity and Health).

-Solidarity between European countries has been clearly seen on a daily basis, as countries agree to patient transfers to relieve their hardest-hit partners, through donations of medical equipment (e.g. Italy received over three million masks from its neighbours), through shared efforts to enable over 78,000 Europeans (including 8,000 French people) stranded abroad to return home, and through the creation of joint research programmes.
+Solidarity between European countries has been tangible on a daily basis, as countries have agreed to patient transfers to relieve their hardest-hit partners, through donations of medical equipment (e.g. Italy received over three million masks from its neighbours), through shared efforts to enable over 78,000 Europeans (including 8,000 French people) stranded abroad to return home, and through the creation of joint research programmes.

-The Commission has also set up a monitoring mechanism for emergency measures taken by Member States, in order to ensure respect for the EU’s fundamental values.
+The Commission has also set up a mechanism to monitor emergency measures taken by Member States, in order to ensure respect for the EU’s fundamental values.